laureenas/anagram/README.md

 ### UI

-You can open your browser to here to review Swagger (NB: this was not tested):
+You can open your browser to here to review Swagger and execute sample calls:

 ```
 http://localhost:8080/api/v1/ui/